weltliteratur/blog/_drafts/vossanto-timeline.markdown

 Wikidata entity.
 This allowed us to remove frequent false positives like [Prince of Wales](https://www.wikidata.org/wiki/Q43274).

-As we focused on persons as VA sources, our third approach is based on named entity recognition (NER).
+As we focused on persons as Vossanto sources, our third approach is based on named entity recognition (NER).
 Instead of using Wikidata to detect sentence candidates, we used the [Stanford NER tool](https://nlp.stanford.edu/ner/) to detect entities.
 We also applied the last step from the first approach to detect false positives.